top of page

 To define “digitally accessible,” Johns Hopkins follows WCAG 2.1 AA (Web Content Accessibility Guidelines) success criteria put forth by the World Wide Web Consortium.
 These success criteria will help make our learning environment one that provides equitable opportunity and usability for all individuals, and enable us to reach and interact with the most people possible without the need for further adaptation.

-A stand-alone PDF document of these faculty expectations is also available.
+A stand-alone Accessibility Checklist (PDF document) of these faculty expectations is also available.

-All Johns Hopkins faculty are asked to embrace the following best practices as initial steps toward creating universally accessible materials.
+All Johns Hopkins faculty are asked to embrace the following best practices as initial steps toward creating digitally accessible materials.

 Use Templates